-You must complete all your social work courses in the major before you can enter field placement.
-You do not have to have completed all your social work electives or other degree requirements before entering field.
+You must complete all professional core social work courses in the major before you can enter practicum placement.
+You do not have to have completed all your social work electives or other degree requirements before entering practicum.

 Semester and Clock Hours for Completing BA Generalist Experience